-In general, all experiments show that a beam of light of frequency f or angular frequency $\omega$ , which determines its colour, is accurately described as a stream of photons, each with the same energy E given by
+In general, all experiments show that a beam of light of frequency f or angular frequency ω , which determines its colour, is accurately described as a stream of photons, each with the same energy E given by

-$$E = \hbar 2\pi f = \hbar \omega . \tag{8}$$
+$$E = \hbar \, 2\pi f = \hbar \, \omega \,. \tag{8}$$

 This relation was first deduced by Max Planck in 1899.
-He found that for light, the smallest measurable action is given by the quantum of action $\hbar$ .
+He found that for light, the smallest measurable action is given by the quantum of action \hbar .
 In short, colour is a property of photons.
 A coloured light beam is a hailstorm of corresponding photons.

 The value of Planck's constant can be determined from measurements of black bodies Page 213 or other light sources.
 All such measurements coincide and yield a value so small that we can understand why photons go unnoticed by humans.
 For example, a green photon with a wavelength of 555 nm has an energy of 0.37 aJ.
 Indeed, in normal light conditions the photons are so numerous that the continuum approximation for the electromagnetic field is highly accurate.
-In the dark, the insensitivity of the signal processing of the human eye - in particular the slowness of the light receptors - makes sensitivity.
+In the dark, the insensitivity of the signal processing of the human eye - in particular the slowness of the light receptors - makes Ref.
+16 photon counting impossible.
+However, the eye is not far from the maximum possible sensitivity.
 From the numbers given above about dim stars, we can estimate that humans

-$$\hbar = 1.054\,571\,726(47) \cdot 10^{-34}\,\mathrm{Js}\,,\tag{9}$$
+$$\hbar = 1.054\,571\,726(47)\cdot 10^{-34}\,\text{Js}\,\,\,(9)$$